-- Cluster team chairs in such a way that team members can confer easily with physical separation between the two teams. - Have teams face the Moderator (with backs to the audience). - Moderator sits or stands at the front of the room facing the teams. - Teams will hand the Moderator a concealed set of OBOB books when they enter the room. - In the event that a team member is hearing impaired and needs a sign-language interpreter, the interpreter will stand near the moderator and simultaneously sign the question as the Moderator reads it.
+- Cluster team chairs in such a way that team members can confer easily with physical separation between the two teams. - Have teams face the Moderator (with backs to the audience), or sit in a circle or semicircle. - Moderator sits or stands at the front of the room facing the teams. - Teams will hand the Moderator a concealed set of OBOB books when they enter the room. - In the event that a team member is hearing impaired and needs a sign-language interpreter, the interpreter will stand near the Moderator and simultaneously sign the question as the Moderator reads it.
 Other accommodations may be necessary for team members.
-These accommodations shall be agreed upon by the regional/state manager with the agreement of the OBOB Executive Board and communicated to the moderator prior to a battle.
+These accommodations shall be agreed upon by the regional/state manager with the approval of the OBOB Executive Board and communicated to the Moderator prior to a battle.